Iamgublin/libemu_pe/ReadMe.md

 2.add mpr.dll dll hook support

-3.add lots of function suport
+3.add lots of function support

 4.support some extra instruction(such as cpuid)